-Rethinking family caregiving: Q&A with Charmaine Williams, director of the Family Caregiving ProjectCategories: Charmaine Williams, Faculty
+Rethinking family caregiving: Q&A with Charmaine Williams, director of the Family Caregiving ProjectCategories: Charmaine Williams, Faculty, Q & A, Research

 The Family Caregiving Project, led by Professor Charmaine Williams, is a multi-year research study exploring the experiences of families across Ontario affected by mental illness.
 In honour of Mental Health Week, May 2-8, we sat down with Williams (who also happens to be interim dean of the Factor-Inwentash Faculty of Social Work) to learn more about this initiative and how it aims to improve care for families.

 The plan for this project emerged out of encounters with families who were struggling to navigate the challenges associated with mental illness.
 All too often, the mental health care system engages with individuals and caregivers separately but has little to offer families as a whole.
 Existing mental health research also rarely considers the diversity of family forms, which can include those who are not biologically or legally related.
 The Family Caregiving Project aims to change this.

 How do you aim to realize this change?

 There were three distinct phases of the project: a series of events called “Family Mental Health Cafés,” an online survey, and in-depth interviews with families.
 The knowledge we have gained from each phase has informed the creation of extensive training resources and tools — including power point presentations, discussion guides, videos, online lessons, reports and reading list — that can be used both by those working within the mental health care system and family members themselves.
 An example is a facilitators’ toolkit, which we developed to help service providers and community leaders conduct their own Family Mental Health Cafés to support families affected by mental illness.